joagre/ratatoskr/ideas/satie.md

 ```
 *Source: [color.sa](../grammar/color.sa)*

-That was probably boring, but hopefully informative, and the promised
-explanation looks like this:
+A plain and fairly boring color iterator, and a main function that
+iterates over a list of colors.
+Still, it manages to show the overall
+structure of a Satie application.

+The short story without any preamble:

-A module can define as many top-level functions as needed, whether
+A Satoe module can define as many top-level functions as needed,
-exported or not.
-However, it's advisable to define functions as member
+whether exported or not.
+However, it's advisable to define functions
-functions within structs to prevent cluttering of the global function
+as member functions within structs to prevent cluttering of the global
-namespace.
+function namespace.

 Only functions marked with the `export` keyword can be imported by
 other modules.